Risk oversight and management

 The Listed Entity’s risk management priorities are established based on seven broad risk categories:

-6. People risks – risks that affect staff ethical behaviour, the integrity of decisions, processes and information, or affect the work, health and safety and wellbeing of our personnel, including psychosocial risks.
+- Human Resources – risks that affect staffs’ ethical behaviour, including integrity of decisions, processes and information, or those that affect the work, health and safety and wellbeing of our personnel, including psychosocial risks.

 Oversight

-The Audit Committee is established in accordance with section 45 of the PGPA Act and provides specific functions to assist with meeting the Accountable Authority obligations.
+The Audit and Risk Committee is established in accordance with section 45 of the PGPA Act and provides specific functions to assist with meeting the Accountable Authority obligations.

 The functions of the committee are to:

-- provide independent assurance of the effectiveness of the Listed Entity’s Risk Management Framework
+- provide independent assurance on the effectiveness of the Listed Entity’s Risk Management Framework.

-- review compliance with finance law, including financial and performance reporting, risk reports periodically (quarterly and annual reports) and the internal control programs and advise whether key controls are appropriate and are operating effectively, and
+- review compliance with finance law, including financial and performance reporting, risk reports periodically (quarterly and annual reports), and the internal control programs advising whether key controls are appropriate and are operating effectively.

 - provide assurance that the Listed Entity has well-designed business continuity and IT disaster recovery arrangements in place and that these are tested periodically.

-The Enterprise Risk Management Committee (ERMC) was established to provide oversight of the implementation and operation of the Listed Entity Risk Management Plan and is accountable to and supports the Accountable Authority by making recommendations concerning:
+The Governance and Risk Planning Committee (GRPC) was established in 2024, superseding the Enterprise Risk Management Committee (ERMC).
+The GRPC has oversight of the implementation and operation of the Listed Entity Risk Management Plan and is accountable to and supports the Accountable Authority by making recommendations concerning:

 - risk treatment strategies and action plans.

-Risk management oversight, together with broader responsibility for governance and compliance matters, has now been consolidated into a single Governance, Risk and Compliance area within Corporate Services.
+Risk management oversight, together with broader responsibility for governance and compliance matters is overseen by the Governance, Risk and Compliance area within Corporate Services.

 Figure 1.
 Federal Court Listed Entity risk management structure.